shivamdawar97/ShoppingAppDemo/README.md

 * This application follow the single Activity architecture

-*Libraries Used
+Libraries Used
--Retrofit - for api calls
+*Retrofit - for api calls
--Navigation Component
+*Navigation Component
--ViewModel and LiveDara
+*ViewModel and LiveDara
--Glide
+*Glide
--Coroutines
+*Coroutines